-Study 2 included pre-treatment variables for exploratory purposes.
+Study 2 included pre-treatment variables for exploratory analyses regarding factors that could be associated with perceived blame for misinformation.
 First, to measure how people feel about misinformation, respondents indicated the degree to which they felt "afraid," "worried," "nervous," "outraged," "angry," "irritated" (adopted from ANES 2020) when thinking about misinformation in U.S. politics on a five-point scale ranging from "not at all" to "extremely."
-The first three items constituted anxiety ($\alpha = .89$), and the latter three composed anger ($\alpha = .89$) toward misinformation.
+The first three items constituted anxiety ( $\alpha = .89$ ), and the latter three composed anger ( $\alpha = .89$ ) toward misinformation.
 Second, to measure partisan media usage, respondents indicated how often they visited Fox News and MSNBC to get political information in the past week, on a four-point scale ("never," "once," "several times," "every day").
 A binary variable for partisan media usage was created for each outlet, coded as 1 if a respondent visited the outlet at least once in the past week, and 0 otherwise.